 In true Iñuit nature, she forces the end of the book and finishes with an unexpected plot twist, leaving us to decide for ourselves what the lesson was.

 Book author Tanya Tagaq tweets @tagaq, and has a website describing her work at tanyatagaq.com.
-Go to this link to purchase the book from the publisher.

 Split Tooth Review author M. Jacqui Lambert is Publisher of The Qargizine, a quarterly print and digital magazine that celebrates rural and Alaska Native cultures through photos, artwork and stories submitted by people across the state.
 The next issue is scheduled for release on March 21st, 2019.
 Lambert is Iñupiaq, from Kotzebue, with family roots in Noorvik and Kiana.

 Other reviews on our site of books by circumpolar Iñuit authors:

 Alaska Native Anthropology: Review of Menadelook, edited by Eileen Norbert (Menadelook: An Inupiat Teacher’s Photographs of Alaska Village Life, 1907-1932)